NOTICE for Spring 2020:

 - We have the right to cancel your print if the above rules are not followed.

-We try to print jobs in the order they are submitted and in the most timely manner.
+We try to print jobs in the most timely manner in the order they are submitted.
 Most jobs can expect a lead time of one week to complete.
 If your print is not completed by then please contact a lab TA.

 About the printers available